Understanding and Acquiring Peak States

 - Peak States of Consciousness, Volume 2: Acquiring Extraordinary Spiritual and Shamanic States (2008) by Dr. Grant McFetridge and Wes Gietz.
 Written for therapists and professionals, this book covers the developmental events relevant to peak states, and the problems that can occur when regressing to some of them.
 Available on Amazon.

-- Links to related websites.
-As a public service, we provide links to other technique developers who work in the field of exceptional states of consciousness.
+- As a public service, we provide links to other technique developers who work in the field of exceptional states of consciousness.

 Nov 17, 2014: Entirely rewritten webpage, to include the relevant subcellular psychobiology.